-Most recently, Farrow’s travelling exhibition, Al Farrow: Wrath and Reverence debuted at The Forum Gallery, New York in 2015, and traveled to the Crocker Art Museum in Sacramento, CA. The exhibition exhibits at 21c Museum Hotel (Louisville, KY) through September 2016, continues to the Bellevue Arts Museum (Bellevue, WA) and the Art Museum at University of Wyoming (Laramie, WY) in 2017, The McKinney Avenue Contemporary (Dallas, TX) in 2018, and ends back in San Francisco at the Museum of Craft and Design in 2019.
+Farrow’s travelling exhibition, Al Farrow: Wrath and Reverence, debuted at The Forum Gallery, New York in 2015, and since then has traveled to: Crocker Art Museum (Sacramento, CA), 21c Museum Hotel (Louisville, KY), Bellevue Arts Museum (Bellevue, WA), the Art Museum at University of Wyoming (Laramie, WY), Museum of Craft and Design (San Francisco, CA), the McKinney Avenue Contemporary (Dallas, TX), and will end at the Southern Utah Museum of Art (Cedar City, UT) in Fall 2019.
 A monograph, published by Crocker Art Museum, accompanies the exhibition.